-- Appendix A, titled Trauma-Responsive System of Care, requires CYFD and HSD to make good faith efforts to achieve substantial and sustained progress toward the development and support of a trauma-responsive system of care for all children in state custody. - Appendix B, titled Least-Restrictive and Appropriate Placements, requires CYFD and HSD to make good faith efforts to achieve substantial and sustained progress toward the development of a system for placing children in out-of-home care in stable, safe, appropriate, community-based placements in the least-restrictive environment. - Appendix C, titled Indian Child Welfare Act, requires CYFD and HSD to make good faith efforts to achieve substantial and sustained progress to serve Native American children and families, build a relationship with each of the New Mexico Tribes and Pueblos, 8 and comply with the Indian Child Welfare Act in its letter and intent. - Appendix D, titled Behavioral Health Services, requires CYFD and HSD to make good faith efforts to achieve substantial and sustained progress to build a statewide, community-based mental health system that all children and families will be able to access.
+- Appendix A, titled Trauma-Responsive System of Care, requires CYFD and HSD to make good faith efforts to achieve substantial and sustained progress toward the development and support of a trauma-responsive system of care for all children in state custody. - Appendix B, titled Least-Restrictive and Appropriate Placements, requires CYFD and HSD to make good faith efforts to achieve substantial and sustained progress toward the development of a system for placing children in out-of-home care in stable, safe, appropriate, community-based placements in the least-restrictive environment. - Appendix C, titled Indian Child Welfare Act, requires CYFD and HSD to make good faith efforts to achieve substantial and sustained progress to serve Native American children and families, build a relationship with each of the New Mexico Tribes and Pueblos,8 and comply with the Indian Child Welfare Act in its letter and intent. - Appendix D, titled Behavioral Health Services, requires CYFD and HSD to make good faith efforts to achieve substantial and sustained progress to build a statewide, community-based mental health system that all children and families will be able to access.

 Each Appendix includes a set of Implementation Targets (ITs) and Target Outcomes (TOs) toward which the State committed to make good faith efforts to achieve substantial and sustained progress.
-The FSA defines ITs as process commitments that CYFD and HSD agreed to undertake as intermediary and necessary steps toward reaching TOs.
-The TOs are defined as performance commitments toward which CYFD and HSD agreed to make good faith efforts to achieve substantial and sustained progress in consideration for Plaintiffs' agreement to dismiss the Kevin S. litigation.
-10 pg.
+The FSA defines ITs as process commitments that CYFD and HSD agreed to undertake as intermediary and necessary steps toward reaching TOs.9 The TOs are defined as performance commitments toward which CYFD and HSD agreed to make good faith efforts to achieve substantial and sustained progress in consideration for Plaintiffs' agreement to dismiss the Kevin S. litigation.10 pg.
+8) 10 The Co-Neutrals must monitor each TO until the State has met the Performance Standard continuously for a period of at least 24 months.
+(FSA, pg.
 8)